 The “barrier mask” is meant to be worn by healthy people.

-The barrier mask has been approved by certification organization AFNOR.
+The barrier mask has been approved by the certification organization AFNOR.
 AFNOR has produced a reference document with the requirements to be satisfied when making these new barrier masks.
 This AFNOR Spec – Barrier masks document can be downloaded online free of charge.

 The requirements for barrier masks are less ambitious than those for FFP2 and surgical masks, which should be reserved for healthcare professionals and other people at risk of exposure.
 Barrier masks meet a set of criteria endorsed by 150 experts and are aimed at providing all healthy people with further protection, in addition to good hygiene practices and social distancing.
 There are 2 categories of barrier mask:

-- The category 1 masks are for people exposed to the public in the course of their work, such as postal workers, delivery personnel, receptionists.
+- The category 1 masks are for people exposed to the public in the course of their work, such as postal workers, delivery personnel, and receptionists.
 These fabric masks filter out more than 90% of the particles emitted with a size greater than or equal to 3 microns.